 Each of our officers and directors has, and any of them in the future may have, additional fiduciary or contractual obligations to one or more other entities (including, without limitation, the entities listed in the section entitled "Directors, Executive Officers and Corporate Governance - Conflicts of Interest") pursuant to which such officer or director may be required to present a business combination opportunity to such entities before he or she presents such opportunity to us.
 Also, none of Ault Alliance, Inc. (formerly known as BitNile Holdings, Inc.) ("Ault"), our Sponsor or any of our directors and officers is prohibited from sponsoring, investing or otherwise becoming involved with, any other blank check companies, including in connection with their initial business combinations.
-Accordingly, if any of our officers or directors becomes aware of a business combination opportunity to which he or she has thencurrent fiduciary or contractual obligations to present such opportunity to another entity, he or she may only present such opportunity to us if such other entity rejects the opportunity.
+Accordingly, if any of our officers or directors becomes aware of a business combination opportunity to us if such other entity rejects the opportunity.
 Our amended and restated certificate of incorporation provides that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of our Company; such opportunity is one we are legally and contractually permitted to undertake and would otherwise be reasonable for us to pursue; and such person has no fiduciary or contractual obligation to present the opportunity to any other person or entity.